Vizra.ai |

 }

-Step 2: Create Your Test Data
+Step 2: Add Your Test Data

-"Where is my order #12345?",order_inquiry,order,neutral
+"Where is my order #12345?",order,"Order inquiry - should help track order"

-"I want to return this product",return_request,return,positive
+"I want to return this product",return,"Return request - should explain process"

-"This is terrible service!",complaint,sorry,empathetic
+"This is terrible service!",sorry,"Complaint - should be empathetic"

-๐Ÿ’ก Pro Tip: Structure Your CSV Wisely!
+๐Ÿ’ก Pro Tip: Customize Your CSV Structure!

-• prompt - The input to send to your agent
+• prompt - The input to send to your agent (required)

 • Add any custom columns you need!